Senators urge FTC to tread carefully on Universal-EMI deal

 A spokesman for University Music Group said in acknowledging the Senate panel’s letter that the company had expected a thorough review of the deal and that it was working closely with the FTC to address the issues.
 “We remain confident of earning regulatory approval,” the spokesman added.

-U.S.-based Universal, owned by Paris-based Vivendi , offered to buy EMI’s recorded music unit from Citigroup.
+U.S.-based Universal, owned by Paris-based Vivendi (VIV.PA), offered to buy EMI’s recorded music unit from Citigroup (C.N).

 Combining Universal Music Group, which has a star lineup of Lady Gaga and Rihanna, with EMI’s recorded music unit, whose catalog includes Katy Perry, the Beatles and Pink Floyd, would give the already powerful company a 40 percent share of the U.S. market.

-As part of its review of the deal, the FTC has been making inquiries about the pricing power of retailers like Apple and Amazon, who use low-priced songs to attract customers for more expensive goods.
+As part of its review of the deal, the FTC has been making inquiries about the pricing power of retailers like Apple (AAPL.O) and Amazon (AMZN.O), who use low-priced songs to attract customers for more expensive goods.

 It is also asking about allegations made by consumer groups and others that Universal has been reluctant to license its enormous catalog of must-have music to digital startups, or has licensed the music only on onerous terms.